API documentation¶

 -

-the property requires a value to be set during the initialization of the object that owns the property.
-For this to work the class that owns the property needs to inherit fromPropertyManager
+Truethe property requires a value to be set during the initialization of the object that owns the property.
+For this to work the class that owns the property needs to inherit fromPropertyManager.See also: required_property.The constructor of

 Let’s construct an instance of the class defined above: